HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 investing in a compost bin.
 Similarly, if the fox is attracted to your

-securely housed at night.
+securely housed.
 Housing should include a secure frame, with

 sturdy wire (steel mesh, not chicken wire or plastic mesh) and either a